Day 20: A Ferry, Uretiti Beach, and Road Walk from Ruakākā to Waipu Cove

 Blair arrives with our ferry across Reotahi Bay, pulled by a tractor.

 He had five of us (Susanna, Peter, Martin, CareFree and I) give him our poles, then our packs, and then he had us get in the back of the boat.
 Then he finished towing the boat to the water, backing it in.
 After unhitching the boat from the tractor, we were off.
-(Chris and Jess had to wait; he could only fit five people in his boat.)
+(Chris and Jess had to wait; he could only fit five of us in his boat at a time.)

 It only took a few minutes to take us across to a pier on the other side of Whangārei Harbour, and then we were off the boat and back on trail (or rather, sidewalk).